 * Tottenham Hotspur: A different Meehan's, 232 19th Street NW, 3 miles north of downtown.
 MARTA Red or Gold Line to Arts Center, then a 20-minute walk.
 (You were expecting Atlanta + Spurs to = Brains?
 Yeah, surrrre.)

-* Manchester City, Everton, Celtic and Barcelona: Fado Irish Pub, at The Shops Buckhead Atlanta, 273 Buckhead Avenue, 6 miles north of downtown.
+* Manchester United, Everton, Celtic and Barcelona: Fado Irish Pub, at The Shops Buckhead Atlanta, 273 Buckhead Avenue, 6 miles north of downtown.
 Bus 110.

 * Bayern Munich: Der Biergarten, 300 Marietta Street NW,just north of the stadium/arena complex.
 Bus 51.